German P.

 AGIS

-• Project Poseidon BAU: The new claim-handling application (Poseidon) was handed over to IT with lots of after-work; a project approach was needed.
-German managed the IT project and implemented change and release management with a release street.
+• Project Poseidon BAU (Business as Usual): The new claims processing application (Poseidon) was handed over to IT management and there was a large amount of aftercare work, so a project-based approach was needed.
+German was responsible for IT project management and implemented change and release management, including a release street.
+Tools: Prince2, Agile/Scrum, DB2, Cobol, Tuxedo, UniFace, Clarity/Niku Workbench.

-• Project AGIS Website: A new portal with more customer features was requested.
-German served as IT project manager, choosing between IBM WebSphere or BEA WebLogic, configuring server and portal, doing requirements analysis and management, and setting up SOAP services for the DB2/Cobol backend.
-He ensured successful Bea WebLogic server implementation and service-based functionality.
+• Project AGIS Website: A new web portal with more customer functionality was required.
+German took on the role of IT Project Manager.
+Choosing a package was one of his tasks, either IBM WebSphere or Bea WebLogic, as well as configuring the web server and portal.
+He also carried out a requirements analysis and managed requirements.
+His tasks also included setting up SOAP services for the DB2/Cobol backend.
+German ensured a successful implementation and configuration of the Bea WebLogic Server and achieved the required service-based functionality.
+Tools: Bea WebLogic, Java, Cobol, Prince2, Agile/Scrum, Clarity/Niku Workbench, Workshops, Interviews.

 1 year 4 months